4 Ways To Leverage Packing Slips to Grow Your Ecommerce Business

 It all feeds into the idea that the ordering, shipping, and unboxing of a product are equally as exciting as the product itself.

-All of which leads us to the packing slip.
 If you've never thought of using packaging as an extension of your brand, then there's a good chance the packing slip was viewed only as a necessity instead of an opportunity.

 But it shouldn't be.